 The DECC is managed by Community Shares of Colorado, an expert in workplace giving campaigns.
-Community Shares won a contract with the city to run the campaign and works closely with the all-employee DECC Steering Committee to plan and manage operations.
+Community Shares was awarded a contract with the city to run the campaign and works closely with the all-employee DECC Steering Committee to plan and manage operations.
 The DECC also partners with volunteers from across city government to run the campaign.

 The campaign’s activities are overseen by a committee of city employees (the DECC Steering Committee), which meets nearly every month to set policy, approve plans and guide direction.
 In addition, the campaign manager, Community Shares of Colorado, is an audited nonprofit organization registered with the Colorado Secretary of State.
 To learn more about Community Shares and to read its latest annual report and audited financial statements, please visit cshares.org.